Bhoomikahk06/bookstore/README.md

 ## Test Strategy Approach

-In our unit testing approach, we concentrate on verifying key API functionalities, particularly login and CRUD operations.
-The signup and login processes are organized in conftest.py, with signup executed once per session to generate a Bearer token for test execution.
+Our unit testing strategy emphasizes validating key API functionalities, specifically login and CRUD operations.
+Key components include:

+**Session Management**: The signup and login processes are managed in `conftest.py`, with signup executed once per session to generate a Bearer token for test execution.

-	•	 Each test includes assertions to confirm expected outcomes, such as correct status codes and the structure of response data.
+**Assertions**: Each test includes assertions to verify expected outcomes, such as correct status codes and response data structure.

-	•	 We utilize logging to document significant events and outcomes, facilitating issue diagnosis when tests fail and helping to identify root causes quickly.
+**Logging**: We utilize logging to document significant events and outcomes, aiding in diagnosing issues when tests fail and identifying root causes swiftly.

-	•	 Tests are included for expected failure scenarios, like accessing a non-existent book, ensuring the API handles errors gracefully.
+**Error Handling**: Tests cover expected failure scenarios, like accessing a non-existent book, ensuring the API responds gracefully to errors.

-	•	 Each test is clearly named to enhance readability and clarity.
+**Readability**: Each test is clearly named to enhance clarity and readability.

-	•	 By using @pytest.mark.run(order=x), we can control the order of test execution, which is essential when certain tests depend on the results of others.
+**Execution Order**: We control the order of test execution using `@pytest.mark.run(order=x)`, which is crucial for tests that depend on previous results.

-	•	 Each test is designed to manage expected failures gracefully, providing detailed log messages for context during troubleshooting.
+**Graceful Failure Management**: Each test is designed to handle expected failures gracefully, providing detailed log messages to assist in troubleshooting.